 We all depend on our washing machine for clean clothing, towels, blankets, and bed-sheets, but how do we clean a washing machine itself?
-The answer partly depends on the kind of washer you have, so it’s always a good idea to refer to the directions found in the owner’s manual.
+The answer partly depends on the kind of washer you have and the specific washing machine parts involved, so it’s always a good idea to refer to the directions found in the owner’s manual.
 Learn how to clean a washing machine and keep your washer fresh.

 Does your washer have a tub clean cycle?